+Include
-Include: 2017 undergraduate class: all students who started at your institution as first- time students and received a bachelor's degree between July 1, 2016 and June 30, 2017.

-- only loans made to students who borrowed while enrolled at your institution. - co-signed loans.
+- 2018 undergraduate class: all students who started at your institution as first-time students and received a bachelor's degree between July 1, 2017 and June 30, 2018. - $\ensuremath{^}$ only loans made to students who borrowed while enrolled at your institution. - co-signed loans.

+Exclude:

-Exclude: students who transferred in.
+- students who transferred in.

-- money borrowed at other institutions. - parent loans
+- money borrowed at other institutions.

+- parent loans

-students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree)
+- students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree)

-students who did not graduate or who graduated with another degree or certificate (but no bacheor s degree) Provide the number of students in the 2017 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2016 and June 30, 2017.
-Exclude students who 926 transferred into your institution
+Provide the number of students in the 2018 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2017 and June 30, 2018.
+Exclude students who transferred into your institution